 Kershaw County, SC Has Its First RAMP School—Congratulations to Mt.
 Pisgah Elementary School (Derhonda Ross, School Counselor) for earning the first RAMP recognition in Kershaw County, where Hatching Results (mainly Julie Hartline) provided training and consultation for three years.
 Ms. Ross credits Julie with having “a heart of gold,” stating, “I never would have become a 2017 RAMP recipient without the training and assistance of Julie Hartline. . .
 After three years of intensive training, I learned how to develop a comprehensive, data-driven school counseling program linked to ASCA mindsets and behaviors and offering equitable access to all students.”
 Way to go Derhonda and Julie!

 Hatching Results has trained and consulted with multiple school counseling programs funded through the Elementary and Secondary School Counseling Program Grant.
-With training and consultation, the districts developed, implemented, and sustained data-driven comprehensive school counseling programs, even after grant funding ceased.
+With professional development and consultation, the districts developed, implemented, and sustained data-driven comprehensive school counseling programs, even after grant funding ceased.

 School counselors in all districts provided core curriculum classroom lessons, intentional interventions to improve attendance and behavior, and connected families with resources as needed.
 Results hatched include: